-Misstatements can arise from fraud or error and are considered material if, individually or in the laggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
-The materiality affects the nature, timing and extent of our laudit procedures and the evaluation of the effect of identified misstatements on our opinion.
-Based on our professional judgement we determined the materiality for the financial statements as a lawhole at € 390,000.
+Based on our professional judgement we determined the materiality for the financial statements as a whole at \le 390,000.
 The materiality is based on a percentage of interest income.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-Overview materiality Materiality for the financial statements as a whole EUR 390,000 Benchmark for materiality 3% of interest income Threshold for clearly trivial misstatements EUR 19,000

-We agreed with Management Board that misstatements in excess of € 19,000, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with Management Board that misstatements in excess of \le 19,500, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.